Dr. Benjamin Parker

 Dr. Friggita Johnson

-Dr. Friggita Johnson currently serves as Assistant Professor of Education at Claflin University with a research emphasis on mathematics interventions, technology-based interventions, and teacher education.
-Her teaching philosophy focuses on personal interaction with students, teaching to engage diversity, and connecting research to practice.
+Dr. Friggita Johnson serves as Assistant Professor of Education at Claflin University with a research emphasis on mathematics interventions, technology-based interventions, and teacher education.
 Dr. Johnson teaches early intervention, special education, early childhood, and honors thesis seminar courses and has worked closely with teacher candidates mentoring and supervising them in clinical settings.
-She is a South Carolina Evaluator certified by the National Institute for Excellence in Teaching.
-Dr. Johnson holds her South Carolina Teaching Licensure in learning disabilities, intellectual disabilities, elementary education, and gifted and talented endorsement.
+She is a South Carolina Evaluator certified by the NIET.
+Dr. Johnson holds her SC Teaching Licensure in learning disabilities, intellectual disabilities, elementary education, and gifted and talented endorsement.
 She taught students with special needs for ten years in a K-12 public setting before earning her PhD in Special Education from Clemson University.
 Her educational background includes a master’s degree in Rehabilitation Science and Special Education and postgraduate degrees in Public Relations and Human Resource Management.
+Dr. Johnson is the PI of a U.S. Department of Education OSEP grant of $750,000 to address State-identified needs for personnel preparation in special education for personnel attending Minority Serving Institutions to work with children with disabilities.

 Dr. Judy Beck